uzh-rpg/pampc_for_power_line/README.md

 </p>

-The code and the dataset will be released **by the end of October**, and the perception-aware MPC will be part of the [Agilicious](https://github.com/uzh-rpg/agilicious) controller stack.
+The code and the dataset will be released **by the end of November**, and the perception-aware MPC will be part of the [Agilicious](https://github.com/uzh-rpg/agilicious) controller stack.

 ## Citation
 If you find this work useful, please consider citing: